sproutfund/field-guide/catalytic-funding/managing-funded-projects/multimedia-documentation.md

 ## Style & Tone Recommendations

 In general, documentation and storytelling content should align with the values, interests, and expectations of your organization.
-Furthermore, over time, Sprout developed multimedia content with a consistent style and tone that may have varied depending on the type of media.
+Furthermore, over time, you should develop multimedia content with a generally consistent style and tone but with some variation depending on the type of media.
+For example:

 ### Writing